 Project Based Learning requires a lot of preparation behind the scenes from the teacher.
-So, before you embark head on towards project work, consider the following points to make sure you are on the right track:
+So, before you embark head on towards project work, consider the Project Based Learning checklist below to make sure you are on the right track:

 It is important to have a clear picture of what the project is trying to accomplish.
 In other words, what are the learning aims and how do they fit in your syllabus?
 What will be the end-product?
 A poster, film, report, recording, article, construction, printout, display?